New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 ?
 Unconfirmed at this time

-- ?Any real-world exploitation — no exploitation reports or public exploit code confirmed as of writing
+- ?Any real-world exploitation — no exploitation reports or public exploit code confirmed as of writing, and it is not on CISA's KEV catalog

 - ?Adoption scale in Japan — no public data on Langroid usage was confirmed